mosip/documentation/docs/abis.md

 ## Test kits

-MOSIP provides kits the test the interface.
-Refer [abis-testing-kit repo](https://github.com/mosip/abis-testing-kit/tree/1.2.0)
+MOSIP provides kits to test the interface.
+Refer to the [abis-testing-kit repo](https://github.com/mosip/abis-testing-kit/tree/1.2.0)

 ## ABIS deployment

 * ABIS must comply with [ABIS API Specifications](abis-api.md).
 * The queues can be configured in the [RegistrationProcessorAbis-env.json](https://github.com/mosip/mosip-config/blob/master/config-templates/RegistrationProcessorAbis-env.json) file.
-ABIS system connects to the queues using a pre-defined user id and password.
+The ABIS system connects to the queues using a pre-defined user ID and password.
-* It is recommended that ABIS is deployed in the same secure zone (military zone) where the registration processor is deployed.
+* It is recommended that ABIS be deployed in the same secure zone (military zone) where the registration processor is deployed.
 * ABIS system is not recommended to connect to any external network.